-Beginning October 2, 2017, the United Way of Youngstown and the Mahoning Valley will open its funding process to any non-profit organization delivering Education and Emergency services in Mahoning County and in Girard, Liberty and Hubbard in Trumbull County.
+In October of 2017, the United Way of Youngstown and the Mahoning Valley opened its funding process to any non-profit organization delivering Education and Emergency services in Mahoning County and in Girard, Liberty and Hubbard in Trumbull County.
 The United Way of Youngstown and the Mahoning Valley will create positive change by collaborating with partners to educate and empower children and families in the Mahoning Valley.

 Non-profit organizations who wish to apply for funding through United Way can find the planning documents that outline the focus areas and strategies on this site.